pylint-dev/pylint/doc/development_guide/testing.rst

 Pylint is very well tested and has a high code coverage.
 New contributions are not accepted unless they include tests.

+Before you start testing your code, you need to install your source-code package locally.
+The best way to do so is running this terminal command:

+ python setup.py develop

+This ensures your testing environment is similar to Pylint's testing environment on GitHub.

 Pylint uses two types of tests: unittests and functional tests.

   - The unittests can be found in the ``/pylint/test`` directory and they can